XMLFile Connection

 Type The following file locations are supported:

-File name Name of the file in XML format.
+File / Directory settings File:file name is the path to the file.
 The syntax of the file name is location-specific.

 Decryption method Decryption method is only relevant when extracting data from an encrypted file.

 For PGP decryption, enter the passphrase that was set during key creation.
 The key will be a private / secret key.
-See Keys and Secrets for details.
+See for details.

 Directory connections will only work if the same passphrase can be used for all files (either the files use keys without passphrase, or the keys for the files have the same passphrase).